Card games in Brazil

 - Sueca is an ace-ten game for four players using a 40-card pack; it is also played in Portugal.

-- Bisca is an ace-ten game for two players
+- Bisca is an ace-ten game with the 40-card pack, usually for four our two players.

 - Conção is a rummy game equivalent to Conquian